J. W. P. Jenks

-John Whipple Potter "J. W. P." Jenks (1819–1894) was an American school principal, zoologist, taxidermy collector, and museum curator.
+John Whipple Potter "J. W. P." Jenks (May 1, 1819–1894) was an American school principal, zoologist, taxidermy collector, and museum curator.
 He taught in the South for a few years before marrying into a prominent family and heading Pierce Academy in Middleborough, Massachusetts.
 After he retired from there he returned to his alma mater, Brown University, established a natural history museum there and taught zoology.

+He was born in West Boylston, Massachusetts to Dr. Nicholas Jenks and Betsey née Potter Jenks.For alnost three decades he served as principal of Pierce Academy in Middleborough, Massachusetts.